ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v34.md

 ### Updates for IBM Cloud for VMware Mission Critical Workloads
 {: #relnotes_v34-mission-critical}

-Enterprises can now migrate VMware-based Mission Critical Workloads to the {{site.data.keyword.cloud_notm}}, capable of delivering maximum uptime in six multi-zone regions (MZRs) around the world.
+Enterprises can now migrate VMware-based Mission Critical Workloads to the {{site.data.keyword.cloud_notm}}, capable of delivering maximum uptime in six multizone regions (MZRs) around the world.

 You can deploy VMware’s stretched vSAN clusters in an automated and self-managed infrastructure allowing you the flexibility to control and manage all aspects of your solution set.
 This option is available in on-demand ordering from the **vCenter Server** page on the {{site.data.keyword.vmwaresolutions_short}} console.